vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part I/Socket Methods.md

 # Socket Methods

-The most common type of socket applications are client–server applications, such as the one we are currently building.
-This involves a client making a request to the server, and the client then receives a response from the server.

-The socket module comes with various methods to facilitate the different actions a client (or a server) will perform during such communication.
-There are three sets of socket methods that we need to be aware of: client socket methods, server socket methods, and general socket methods.
-Usually, though not always, a client will invoke client socket methods, a server will invoke server socket methods, and both programs can make use of the general socket methods.

-The `socket.gethostname()` method returns the name of the current system.
-We will be using it in our scripts to test execution on our local machine.
-This means that if we want to run our scripts against an external server, we will need to specify the IP address of the remote target.
+Most networking applications follow a client–server model, where a client initiates communication and a server listens for incoming requests.
+Our current project follows this same pattern: we are building a client that will reach out to a server, establish a connection, and receive a response.
+To achieve this, we must understand several fundamental socket methods that Python provides through its built-in `socket` module.

+The `socket` module contains three main categories of methods:

+1. **Client socket methods** — generally used by the connecting side
+2. **Server socket methods** — used by the listening side
+3. **General socket methods** — used by both clients and servers

+Although these distinctions exist, it is important to note that certain methods can be used by either side depending on the needs of the program.

+One useful general method is s`ocket.gethostname()`.
+This method returns the hostname of the machine on which the script is running.
+Throughout this module, we will rely on this method when testing our programs locally.
+When you later run your client against a remote system, you will simply replace the hostname with the server’s IP address.

 ```
 ~ % cat basic_client.py